damiso15/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * Returns 1 and prints + if n is greater than zero
 * Returns 0 and prints 0 if n is zero
 * Returns -1 and prints - if n is less than zero

+## 6-abs.c ##
+Write a function that computes the absolute value of an integer.

+* Prototype: int _abs(int);

+FYI: The standard library provides a similar function: abs.
+Run man abs to learn more.